Matthew-Benson/dotfiles/installer/rules_fish/README.md

 For a while, we will need to test the repo from some external repo and we don't want to continually push update to BCR - it would be better to load this as a bazel module directly with git or HTTP.

+## Docs on running the built binary

+`./bazel-bin/external/_main~download_fish~fish_toolchains/fish/fish/bin/fish --private`

+## File name cleanup

+When we move to a standalone repo, many of these file names add context that will be redundant like `rules_fish/fish_toolchain.bzl` can just be `toolchain.bzl`.

+Many file paths and labels will also break when this moves to another repo and will need a general housekeeping effort to fix all of them.